alopez/alopez.github.com/collaborators.md

 ### Visiting students
 {% include collaborator.html people=site.data.collaborators.former-visitors %}

-## Collaborators past and present
-{% include collaborator.html people=site.data.collaborators.collaborators %}

 ---

-I am conservative about who I add to this list.
-It includes advisees and collaborators.
-If your information is out of date, please get in touch.
+If your information is out of date, please get in touch!